 Context-Aware Adaptation of Service Front-Ends (CASFE’2012)

 Ambient intelligence implies the need for context-aware adaptation of user interfaces.
 This adaptation with respect to the context of use is applicable to a wide spectrum of interactive applications ranging from front ends of web services, information systems to multimedia and multimodal applications.
-Although the ultimate goal of this adaptation is always for the ultimate benefit of the end user, many approaches and techniques have been used to various degrees of experience and maturity that effectively and efficiently support context-aware adaptation.
+Although the ultimate goal of this adaptation is always for the ultimate benefit of the end userpenis stretchers, many approaches and techniques have been used to various degrees of experience and maturity that effectively and efficiently support context-aware adaptation.
 This workshop is intended to review the state of the art in this domain, while looking at a broad range of applications, to discuss positive and negative experiences of context-aware adaptation, and to come up with criteria and requirements for driving such adaptation.

 Francisco Javier Caminero Gil is the project coordinator of the FP7-ICT5-SERENOA (Multidimensional context-aware adaptation of Service Front-ends) project funded by the European Commission.